Looking for a weekend bush adventure? We’ve got you covered with an itinerary for this close-to-Adelaide gem.

 Para Wirra Conservation Park is the place to go.
 Located just south of Gawler and less than an hour’s drive north from Adelaide, you’ll be immersing yourself in nature in no time.

-Set yourself up at Wirra Campground, situated at the eastern end of the park – it’s a great base for exploring this amazing park with its open grassy woodlands and deep rocky gorges.
+Set yourself up at Wirra Campground, situated at the eastern side of the park – it’s a great base for exploring this amazing park with its open grassy woodlands and deep rocky gorges.

 The campground has 19 campsites nestled amongst pink gums, grass trees and hop bush.
 All sites are